prei007/CosimaWorkshop-R/README.md

 relations between studies (papers).
 It supports the construction of the tables and graphics typical for a review paper.
 It also includes a Shiny application with a point and click interface to the database with the study descriptions and codes.

+For this to work, the following packages need to be installed:

+* AllegRo (see install-allegRo.R; it's no longer available on CRAN)
+* kableExtra
+* tidyverse
+* urltools
+* shiny